Sunday, September 01, 2024

 AA: Hosted by the festival director Julie Huntsinger, Jason Reitman received a hero's welcome.
 Reitman in turn introduced a surprise guest, Bill Murray, to standing ovation.

-Murray does not appear in "Saturday Night", nor did he participate in the premiere of the show - he become a SNL member a bit later in 1977-1980.
+Murray does not appear in "Saturday Night", nor did he participate in the premiere of the original show - he become a SNL member later in 1977-1980.
 Murray is in Telluride because of another movie, the dog story The Friend by Scott McGehee and David Siegel.

 There is an emotional connection because Murray appeared in several films directed by Jason's father Ivan Reitman (1946-2022).
 The Centenary of Columbia Pictures logo in the start is also meaningful because Columbia distributed films directed by Ivan Reitman and with Bill Murray, as well as other SNL-launched stars.